Bappy1988/rpg/README.md

   Reducers are located under the `reducers` folder.
   If any selectors are required, `reselect` is also included.
 ### Routing
-   Routing is done with `react-router` in combination with `react-router-redux` to sync the routing with the store.
+   Routing is done with `react-router`, with routes defined in `routes.js`.
-   Routes are defined in `routes.js` and utilize `react-router`'s nested route functionality to allow for a container around the displayed component(s).
+   Utilizing `react-router`'s nested route functionality allows for a container around the displayed component(s).
+#### Router State in Redux
-   Using `react-router-redux` also allows for routing within actions, for example routing back to the login page on session timeout.
+   Router state is synced with the store using `react-router-redux`, which also allows for routing within actions (for example routing back to the login page on session timeout).
    See [the docs](https://github.com/reactjs/react-router-redux) for more details.
+#### Authentication
+   Routes support checks before activating, and can navigate away if the checks fail.
+See `routes.js` for an example.
 ### Theming
    `react-toolbox` provides most of the styles for [Material Design](https://material.io/guidelines/) out of the box, so the only customization necessary should be colours.
    Overrides for colours are in `theme/overrides.css` and should be enough for customizing the majority of the site.